jacksalici/esp-vanet/readme.md

 The ESP32 is a low-cost low-power microcontroller family by Espressif very popular in the industry due to its high efficiency and versatility.
 Besides the WiFi and Bluetooth standard connectivity, it also offers **ESP-NOW** a wireless communication protocol between microcontrollers.

-This project simulates the CAM and DENM messages using an ESP32 mesh built over ESP-NOW and is aimed to leverage the constraints needed to deploy a system like this, since a generally available MCU and the OBD port - which is already present in all the cars - are the only things needed for the code to work.
+**This project simulates the standard CAM and DENM messages, using an ESP32 mesh built over ESP-NOW; and it is aimed to leverage the constraints needed to deploy a system like this**, since a generally available MCU and the OBD2 port - which is already present in all the cars - are the only things needed for the code to work.

 ## Technical Details